samcorcos/programming-cs/cseducation.md

 Programming does not require a highly mathematical background, and much like a foreign language, the only way to become a better programmer is to practice.
 Most people who start programming are surprised to discover how easy it is to learn and how little math is involved.
 As a friend once described it to me, "Once it stops looking like The Matrix, it's actually pretty easy."
 In my experience, change of perception usually takes less than a month.

-##
+## Problem Description

+The existing high school advanced placement (AP) _Computer Science A_ curriculum is actually a programming course.
+It teaches object-oriented programming with Java, and its exam consists entirely of questions such as, "Here's a piece of code, what does it do?" and, "Here's a problem, write a program to solve it."

+The recently introduced AP _Computer Science Principles_, on the other hand, focuses on higher-level computational thinking, with programming being only one of seven "big ideas" covered by the curriculum.
+It discusses topics from audio and video to how the internet works, how we keep things secure, and the impacts computer systems can and do have on the world.
+It's so unmarried to programming that it doesn't even require teachers to use a specific programming language.

+Of course, part of the confusion comes from history: AP Computer Science A (and formerly AP CS AB) was largely the only show in town for decades, and it was a programming course being called Computer Science.
+The AP Computer Science Principles curriculum is the kind of broad foundation course suited for the more general "Computer Science" name.

+This new AP Computer Science Principles curriculum was introduced in late 2014 for launch during the 2016-17 school year, and 60 million students participated in "Hour of Code" in 2014, compared to just 20 million in 2013.
+We now have 27 states recognizing computer science courses as more than just an elective, and the rate of adoption is increasing.

+But in spite of these improvements, our education system is moving too slowly and without a clear understanding of the direction in which we are going.

-## Policy Recommendations
+## Policy Options

 Some measures are easy to support unconditionally: Yes, a good computer science class should count as more than an elective.
 Yes, more schools should offer computer science classes.
 Yes, we want more people to learn computer science.
-But beyond these, there exist many different schools of thought, and nobody seems to be sure what to do.
+But beyond these, there exist many different schools of thought.

 Perhaps the most influential figures in the development of modern computing, Steve Jobs gave us a suggestion when he said:

 > "Everybody in this country should learn how to program a computer."

 The Code.org petition seems like a nice start toward this vision, but a discerning eye will note the difference between "learn computer science" and "learn to program a computer."
-First we have to wonder, what even is the difference between programming and CS?
-The two are not one and the same, but many people either don't know the distinction or don't consider it important.
-For the sake of precise terminology, let's clear that up.

-The existing AP Computer Science A curriculum is almost entirely a programming course.
-It teaches object-oriented programming with Java, and its exam consists entirely of questions like "Here's a piece of code, what does it do?" and "Here's a problem, write a program to solve it."

-The recently introduced AP Computer Science Principles, on the other hand, focuses on higher-level computational thinking, with programming being only one of seven "big ideas" covered by the curriculum.
-It discusses topics from audio and video to how the internet works, how we keep things secure, and the impacts computer systems can and do have on the world.
-It's so unmarried to programming that it doesn't even require teachers to use a specific programming language.

-Of course, part of the confusion comes from history: AP Computer Science A (and formerly AP CS AB) was largely the only show in town for decades, and it was a programming course being called Computer Science.
-The AP CS Principles curriculum is the kind of broad foundation course suited for the more general "Computer Science" name.

-This new AP CS Principles curriculum was introduced in late 2014 for launch during the 2016-17 school year, and 60 million students participated in "Hour of Code" in 2014, compared to just 20 million in 2013.
-We now have 27 states recognizing computer science courses as more than just an elective.
-Even over just the last two years, we've seen great improvements, but where we are now isn't enough for the long term.
-The internet isn't going anywhere, and neither are personal computing devices, with over one billion smartphones sold in 2014.
-What do we have to do to keep up?

 "Make everyone learn to code!" - Maybe not that much.